-Our commercially available multi-cancer early detection test, Galleri, is transforming cancer care and has the potential to unlock substantial improvements in cancer detection and mortality.
+Our commercially available multi-cancer early detection screening test, Galleri, is transforming cancer care and has the potential to unlock substantial improvements in cancer detection and mortality.

 A fundamental driver of cancer mortality today is that most cancers that result in death are diagnosed too late, in advanced stages when they are most challenging to treat.
 If cancer is detected early, when it is localized, it is more amenable to curative treatment.
 Galleri is designed to complement the USPSTF's recommended screenings, be easy to implement in practice, and improve overall population cancer detection.
 From a simple blood draw, Galleri can detect a cancer signal shared by over 50 types of cancer, over 45 of which do not have recommended screening guidelines.
-We believe Galleri enables the early detection of cancer in asymptomatic individuals by screening for multiple types of cancer, and in clinical studies Galleri has demonstrated an ability to predict the location of the suspected cancer with high accuracy (88%), which can help guide next steps for diagnosis, and high PPVs and low false positive rates.
+We believe Galleri enables the early detection of cancer in asymptomatic individuals by screening for multiple types of cancer, and in clinical studies Galleri has demonstrated an ability to predict the location of the suspected cancer with high accuracy (88%), and high PPVs and low false positive rates.
+For additional information, see "Business-Our Clinical Studies."
+Galleri screening test results can help guide next steps for a diagnosis of cancer by healthcare providers in required follow-up diagnostic testing.
+Galleri is not a diagnostic test and has not been approved or cleared by the FDA.
 We launched Galleri in the United States in mid-2021.
 As of December 31, 2023, we have sold more than 150,000 commercial tests and established over 100 commercial partnerships.
 In this real-world setting, Galleri has detected deadly cancers in early stages.
 Our test has been deployed across healthcare systems, employers, payors, and life insurance providers, and for additional at-risk groups such as first responders, including firefighters, and continues to unlock the promise of early cancer detection.